The Psychotic Turnbuckles

-The Psychotic Turnbuckles are an Australian garage punk band, which were formed in 1984.
+The Psychotic Turnbuckles are an Australian garage punk band formed in 1984.
 The group's original members were Jesse the Intruder on lead vocals, The Creep on bass guitar and vocals, The Grand Wizard on guitar, The Spoiler on drums and El Sicodelico on guitar.
 Other long-term members were The Psychedelic Unknown/The Unknown on bass guitar and guitars and Gorgeous Lord Karl Domah on drums.

 The group issued three studio albums, Beyond the Flip-out (October 1987), Pharaohs of the Far Out (1989) and Figure Four Brain Trance (October 1993), before disbanding in 1994.
 The Spoiler died in 2013.
 The Psychotic Turnbuckles reformed in 2012 and issued a compilation album in the following year, thereafter they have performed sporadically in the 2020s.
 They toured Japan in October 2023, playing four shows including an appearance at the Tokyo Halloween Ball.
-The band is undertaking an Australian tour "40 Years Undefeated" in 2024 to mark their fourth decade.
+The band undertook an Australian tour "40 Years Undefeated" in 2024 to mark their fourth decade.